+An in-depth baseball experience.
 As an English tourist in the USA I went to watch a baseball game.
-Katharine's excellent book will certainly encourage more trips ....
-OUT TO THE BALL GAME - not just on more frequent visits to America but in the UK too!
+Katharine's excellent book will certainly encourage more trips - to determine What Took Me Out to the Ball Game - on more frequent visits to America!

 --J. Sales, August 2011